 Education and Language

-The advance of technology has shrunk the world and language skills and education have emerged as key skills and services.
+The advancements of technology have made the world more accessible, meaning language skills and education has emerged as key skills and services in today’s more compact global community.
 Wodonga TAFE’s Education and Language courses equip students with English language skills for work, day-to-day life and further study.
 We also offer courses that can advance students in further learning such as the VCAL.

 Engineering, Architecture, Sustainability and Timber